-After using your preferred software program to create your poster, you will need to print the poster using a professional printer service of your choice.
+When sharing your poster at an in-person meeting and after using your preferred software program to create your poster, you will need to print the poster using a professional printer service of your choice.
 It can be beneficial to check out multiple options to find the best price and quality for your needs.
 The poster material you choose to use is based on your preference.
 When submitting your printing order, your poster should be no larger than 4 ft high by 6 ft wide/1.2 m high by 1.8 m wide.

 To travel with your poster, you will need to purchase an art or a poster tube, which may be found at a local arts & crafts store or online.

 Each poster display should include the name(s) and title(s) of all presenter(s) and coauthor(s).